00p513-dev/00p513-dev/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on too much stuff xD
+- 🌱 I’m currently learning C, C++, Holy-C (yes I am insane)
+- 👯 I’m looking to collaborate on: any help with Nostalgia OS would be appreciated
+- 💬 Ask me about HackTheBox hints, Linux
+- 📫 How to reach me: Telegram: @amyosx
+- 😄 Pronouns: she/her, they/them
+- ⚡ Fun fact: Rats are illegal in Alberta

 <!--
 **00p513-dev/00p513-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.